eliasbagley/eliasbagley.github.io/_posts/2015-10-27-android-style-guide.markdown

 </resources>
 ```

-# Prefer RecyclerView for lists

-# Use Timber library for logging

-# Add all dependencies through gradle.
-Don't add standalone jars into the project.

-# Always have CI setup

-# Prefer Activities over Fragments, unless they're necessary
+- Prefer using `layout_marginStart` and `layout_marginEnd` over `layout_marginLeft` and `layout_marginRight`.
+For a left-to-right layout, start == left, and end == right, but for a right to left layout, start == right and end == left.
+Only if min API level >= 17.

+- Use `styles.xml` rather than specifying lots of duplicated attributes in xml files.
+This doesn't need to be applied religiously - use it when you find yourself duplicating lots of attributes.

-# Always pair custom view xml with a custom view subclass.
+- Always pair custom view xml with a custom view subclass.
 Have `populate` methods on the subclass to bind model to view

 ```java
 public class MyView extends RelativeLayout {